pinkblau-dev/kick-livestream-viewbot/README.md

 ## Legal
 This tool is for educational purposes only.
-Use of such tools may violate Instagram's Policies, so use it responsibly.
+Use of such tools may violate Kick's Policies, so use it responsibly.

 **Other Tools:** telegram: https://t.me/toolsocial